Romanian literature: Old Romanian literature

 The development of Romanian literature has taken place in parallel with that of the rich Romanian folklore – lyric, epic, dramatic and didactic – which continues in modern times.
 Romanian oral literature includes doine (lyric songs), balade (ballads), hore (dance songs), colinde (carols), basme (fairy tales), snoave (anecdotes), vorbe (proverbs), and ghicitori (riddles).
 The folk pastoral ballad Miorița is one of the best known examples of Romanian folk literature.
 Folk literature has been transcribed by authors, notably Petre Ispirescu, who collected folk tales.

 Medieval Slavonic literature

-The Script of Old Church Slavonic began to be used in the territories of current day Romania as early as the 10th Century, with the oldest surviving manuscripts being dated as far back as the 12th Century.
-The earliest dated texts in Slavonic, originally from Wallachia and Moldavia, consist of a series of Religious Songs by Nicodim & Filotei and a Hagiographical text by Grigore Țamblâc, all being dated between 1385 and 1391.
+The script of Old Church Slavonic began to be used in the territories of current day Romania as early as the 10th century, with the oldest surviving manuscripts being dated as far back as the 12th century.
+The earliest dated texts in Slavonic, originally from Wallachia and Moldavia, consist of a series of religious songs by Nicodim and Filotei and a hagiographical text by Grigore Țamblac, all being dated between 1385 and 1391.
 Also by the 15th century many copies of medieval Slavonic texts have been created by the scribes of the Danubian Principalities.